AviroopGhosh/TAS-Forge/showcases/showcase_2/NCA_WCA_scheduling_framework.md

 - The measured end-to-end latencies fall within the boundaries of the analytical end-to-end latencies.
 - Because the WCA schedule eliminates queuing delays, the minimum and maximum end-to-end latencies will be identical, resulting in zero jitter.
 - Rename the `stream_data_output.csv` to `stream_data_output_WCA.csv` for clarity.

+## 🏁 Step 4: Comparative Analysis
+- To perform a comparative analysis between the NCA and WCA methods, examine the 'stream_data_output_NCA.csv' and 'stream_data_output_WCA.csv' files.
+- Given the deterministic nature of both scheduling frameworks, the end-to-end latency and jitter values across all streams should be identical.
+- However, a meaningful comparison can be made by analyzing the **schedulability cost**.
+This metric reflects the overall bandwidth efficiency of GCLs for each scheduling method.
+- According to the MATLAB output, the schedulability cost is:
+  - **0.0679333** for the NCA framework
+  - **0.136533** for the WCA framework
+- These values indicate that the NCA method is approximately **50% more bandwidth efficient** than the WCA method.